-Chapter 33 Abundant Life in Zion
+33 Abundant Life in the Eternal City

 A warm, bright light came streaming into the room.
 Everything was quiet.
 Johan awoke from a thoroughly refreshing night’s sleep and felt so energized that he laughed.
 He then lay perfectly still, relishing the sense of strength that filled his whole being.